 Present codes and regulations will do for now

 Everything will change once the 2021 IBC Edition is released and governmental authorities adopt it.
-This way, regulating entities will become much more familiar with shipping containers, as they will be accepted as official building materials for homes.
+This way, regulating entities will become much more familiar with shipping containers.
+And they will be accepted as official building materials for homes.

-Until 2021, it takes a bit more time, patience, and research to get all the approvals for a shipping container home.
-The good part is that the majority of US states are already accepting shipping containers are building materials for a home.
+Until 2021, it takes more time, patience, and research to get all the approvals for a shipping container home.
+The good part is that most US states are already accepting shipping containers are building materials for a home.

-There is only a very small number of states that are currently not accepting such solutions.
-However, there are high chances for this to change, especially after the IBC Edition will be made official.
+There is only a minimal number of states that are currently not accepting such solutions.
+However, there are high chances for this to change, especially after the IBC Edition is made official.

 What to Expect from Future Regulations

-When it all started, there weren’t many regulations when it came to shipping container homes.
-It was something new, just like anything else, but it soon gained a lot of traction.
+There weren’t many regulations for shipping container homes when it all started.
+It was something new, just like anything else, but it soon gained much traction.

-Once the popularity of these homes grew, it was more than obvious that regulations were needed.
-Thus, entities in charge of emitting regulations in this sector started evaluating the possibilities of turning shipping containers into homes.
-After a lot of research and field testing, they were able to come up with a set of regulations meant to help all the parties involved in the making of shipping container homes.
+Once the popularity of these homes grew, it was more than evident that regulations were needed.
+Thus, entities in charge of emitting rules in this sector started evaluating the possibilities of turning shipping containers into homes.
+In the end, they were able to develop regulations that would help parties involved in the construction of SCH.

-The first official guideline regarding the use of shipping containers for homemaking was released in 2016, by the International Code Council and was called ICC-ES AC46.
-Since then, many things have changed and an updated guideline was released this year as well.
-The G5-2019 Guideline, also released by the ICC, offers improved guidance and recommendations for those interested in having and building shipping container homes.
+The first official Guideline regarding shipping containers for homemaking was released in 2016 by ICC and was called ICC-ES AC46.
+Since then, many things have changed, and an updated guideline was released this year.
+The G5-2019 Guideline, also released by the ICC, offers improved guidance for those interested in having and building SCH.

 Benefits of international standardization of container homes

 - The whole idea behind these guidelines is to enhance safety standards.